Gnarus-G/mynd/README.md

 todo "todo message"
 ```

-or, to lauch your default editor [$EDITOR].
+or, to launch your default editor [$EDITOR].

 ```sh
 todo
 ```

-Note: This option [editor] is only viable with the lsp intergration.
+Note: This option [editor] is only viable with the lsp integration.

 ### GUI